Etruria89/AiroII_2/README.md

     	visit_module/   , motion planning files
         	|
         	src	/        , motion planning scripts
 			|
 			CMakeLists.txt  	, the cmake file
 			ExternalSolver.cpp  , definition of the interface used for the semantic attachments
 			ExternalSolver.h    , declaration of the interface used for the semantic attachments
 			VisitSolver.cpp     , definition of the class to solve the motion planning step based on EKF
 			VisitSolver.h       , declaration of the class to solve the motion planning step based on EKF
 				buildInstruction.txt, script used to build the library main.cpp            , main using the solver
         	|
                 build /
             	      |
             	      Built files		, built files
 		|
+		CMakeFiles /
+            	           |
+            	           CMake files		, CMake files

+        |
         .gitignore	, ignored files list